Venzhyk/ng-bootstrap-form-generator/README.md

 ```
 ### Initialize `bsf-form`

+Snippet below will generate all form fields
 ```html
 <bsf-form [options]='formConfig' [(value)]='data'></bsf-form>
 ```

-You can add your own header and footer into `bsf-form`
+Also, you can add your own header and footer into `bsf-form`

 ```html
 <bsf-form [options]='formConfig' [(value)]='data' #regForm>